Adopted by President’s Cabinet 8/17/17 Policy links updated 8/28/17; 10/19/17; 1/16/18; 5/18/22

-The EGSC Student Code of Conduct applies to student conduct that occurs on and off campus or on institution-controlled property, at college sponsored or college affiliated events, and to any conduct, regardless of location, which violates the college’s Student Code of Conduct.
-EGSC Statesboro students are also subject to the Georgia Southern University’s (GSU) Student Conduct Code while on GSU’s campus, at GSU sponsored events, and for any conduct, regardless of location, which violates the GSU Student Code of Conduct.
-EGSC Augusta students are also subject to the Augusta University’s (AU) Student Code of Conduct and Disciplinary Procedure applies while on AU’s campus, at AU Sponsored events, and for any conduct, regardless of location, which violates the AU Student Code of Conduct.
+The EGSC Student Code of Conduct applies to student conduct that occurs on or off campus or on institution-controlled property, at college sponsored or college affiliated events, which violates the college’s Student Code of Conduct.
+EGSC Statesboro students are also subject to the Georgia Southern University’s (GSU) Student Conduct Code while on GSU’s campus, at GSU sponsored events, which violates the GSU Student Code of Conduct.
+EGSC Augusta students are also subject to the Augusta University’s (AU) Student Code of Conduct and Disciplinary Procedure applies while on AU’s campus, at AU Sponsored events, and for conduct which violates the AU Student Code of Conduct.

 In an academic community, honesty and integrity must prevail if the work done and the honors awarded are to receive respect.
 The erosion of honesty is the academic community’s ultimate loss.
 The responsibility for the practice and preservation of honesty must be equally assumed by all members.
 Allegations of academic misconduct will not be handled under the Student Disciplinary Process described herein, but will be addressed using the procedure stated in the EGSC Academic Honesty Policy.

-For the complete policy, please view the EGSC Drug and Alcohol Policy.
+For the complete policy, please view the EGSC Alcohol and Other Drug Policy.